Learn how animals prepare for winter with books & activities about hibernation and migration!

 Fall is a very busy and important time for animals as they prep for migration, hibernation or winter weather.
 Some animals and insects just can't handle the cold weather.

-For a variety of reasons, they decide it would be better to sleep through the season so they hibernate.
+For a variety of reasons, these animals know it will be better to sleep through the season so they hibernate.
 Bears, groundhogs and many pond animals such as toads and turtles will dig dens underground and sleep for months.

 Then there are other animals who can't live in the cold weather and also aren't able to live underground.
-Instead, they decide to move to warmer climates for the winter.
+Instead, they migrate -- which means they decide to move (temporarily) to warmer climates for the winter.
 Their journey south can be long and sometimes dangerous.

-And once the weather starts to get warm in the spring, the animals will once again travel back to north (this is how it works for animals who live in the Nothern Hemisphere -- in the Southern Hemisphere, it's the opposite).
+Once the weather starts to warm up in the spring, these animals will once again travel back north (this is how it works for animals who live in the Nothern Hemisphere -- in the Southern Hemisphere, it's the opposite).

 Popular migrating animals include geese, monarch butterflies, hummingbirds, whales and caribou.